nyancss/nyancss/README.md

 # 🌈 Nyan CSS

 **Best of both worlds**.
-Nyan CSS lets you write plain CSS while ripping benefits of CSS-in-JS.
+Nyan CSS lets you write plain CSS while reaping benefits of CSS-in-JS.

 **Write a universal design system**.
 You can reuse the same code anywhere starting from static HTML+CSS and ending with React and Vue.js without